fieldtrip/website/development/realtime/draft_header_chunks.md

 tags: [realtime, development]
 ---

-# Suggested improvements for handling header and chunks

 This is a draft for the calls involved in writing and reading header information and chunks, where the server keeps a running identifier for the fixed part of the header, as well as for each chunk that is attached to the current header.